yadavshubham09/OOPs/classesandobjects/README.md

 ### Defining a Class in C#

-To define a class in C#, you use the `class` keyword followed by the name of the class.
+To define a class in C#, we use the `class` keyword followed by the name of the class.

 Here's a simple example: